 By law the FCC has commissioners representing both major political parties, with the five appointed by the president and confirmed by the US Senate.

 Roger Entner, founder and analyst at Recon Analytics, expects senior Republican commissioner Brendan Carr to be named chair of the FCC.
-Carr would oversee the agency’s agenda with his party holding a 3-to-2 advantage over the Democrats.
+Carr would oversee the agency’s agenda, with his party holding a three member to two advantage over Democrats.

 “He’s been pretty outspoken,” Entner said.
 “I think we will see a greater emphasis on satellite and multimodal technology agnosticism for programmes like BEAD.”